saitaiky/notebook/docs/docs/other/life-in-the-uk.md

 In the UK Parliament, the Speaker of the House of Commons is an impartial figure responsible for presiding over debates and ensuring that parliamentary rules and procedures are followed.
 The Speaker is elected by Members of Parliament (MPs) and is expected to remain neutral and impartial, setting aside any party affiliations upon taking office.
 The Speaker also represents the House of Commons to the monarch, the Lords, and other authorities, and has administrative duties related to the functioning of the House.

+## The laws

+Laws can be divided into criminal law and civil law:
+- Criminal law relates to crimes, which are usually investigated by the police or another authority such as a council, and which are punished by the courts. some examples of criminal laws are: Carrying a weapon, drugs, racial crime, smoking in the public places and drinking in public.
+- Civil law is used to settle disputes between individuals or groups.
+Some examples of civil laws are: housing law, consumer rights, employment law and debt.